Tau Beta Pi Engineering Futures Program — Hosting a Session

 Please review the Curriculum for details on the modules offered.

-Effective Presentation Skills is unique – each participant must be willing to speak in front of the group.
-Keep this in mind and share with students if you choose to host this module.
+All of the sessions are designed to be interactive learning experiences, and require a minimum of 15 participants.
+The Effective Presentation Skills module is unique because each participant must be willing to speak in front of the group; please make sure that you communicate this requirement to participants if you choose to host the EPS module.

 Engineering Futures sessions are very interactive discussions and not lectures!
 For that reason, the chapter should reserve a room in which the tables and chairs may be moved around, rather than a lecture hall.
 The suggested room layout is an arc of chairs in a single row facing the screen or board.
 A visual is provided here.
 Please discuss the specific room layout with your facilitator prior to your session.